abinit/abinit/doc/tutorial/eph4isotc.md

 For a given phonon wavevector $\qq$, the DDA restricts the BZ integration to electronic transitions between $\kk$ and $\kq$ states on the Fermi surface (FS) hence very dense $\kk$-meshes are needed to converge $\gamma_{\qq\nu}$.
-The convergence rate is expected to be slower than that required by the electron DOS at $\ee_F$:
+The convergence rate is expected to be slower than that required by the electron DOS per spin at $\ee_F$:

 $$
 g(\ee_F) = \dfrac{1}{N_\kk} \sum_{n\kk} \delta(\ee_{n\kk} - \ee_F)